 A painful beauty: The history of foot binding in ancient China

-Foot binding was a cruel practice that was prevalent in ancient China, particularly during the Song dynasty, from the 10th to the 13th centuries.
+Foot binding was a cruel practice that was prevalent in ancient China, which came to prominence particularly during the Song Dynasty, from the 10th to the 13th centuries.

-It involved the deformation of women's feet to make them smaller and more delicate, which was considered a symbol of beauty and status.
+It involved the binding and reshaping of women's feet to make them smaller and more delicate, which was considered a symbol of beauty and status.

 Foot binding was a painful and often debilitating practice that had a profound impact on the lives of Chinese women for over a thousand years.